 The son Henri Stern also joined the company to assist him.

 17. The first Patek minute repeater was made for a woman in 1916

 In 1916, Patek made an Art Deco-styled five-minute repeater in a platinum case with a chainlink bracelet for Mrs. D.O.
 Wickham.

 18. It has been reported that Patek Philippe has made less than 1 million watches since 1839

-This goes to show how exclusive of a Swiss watch manufacturer Patek Philippe is, considering the fact that it is a number that is lower than the total yearly watch production of some of the major luxury watch companies.
+This goes to show how exclusive this Swiss watch manufacturer Patek Philippe is.
+This is a number that is lower than the total yearly watch production of some of the major luxury watch companies.
 Since Patek Philippe is very restricted with their production numbers, however, this number is an estimate.

 19. It takes nine months to make the most basic watches of Patek Philippe